The only weight loss advice you need

 Peak physical health isn’t about becoming super muscular or being able to run long distances – it’s also about managing pain.
 Even Olympic athletes suffer from headaches, joint problems and other musculoskeletal pains.
 These athletes follow routines to help their body recover from these setbacks, so why shouldn’t you?
 Wouldn’t you like to walk without that ache in your knees?
 Or play with your kids without feeling it in your back?

 You don’t need to be an athlete to be in peak physical health.
 Use the routines that Tony includes in his own lifestyle, known as the Egoscue Method.

 Life is energy.
 Health is energy.
-There is a basic structure to how we live and how we can improve our livelihood and our wellbeing.
-Do we poison our body or do we give our cells the right nutrients so that they can continue performing the functions that keep us up and running?
+There is a basic structure to how you live and how you can improve your livelihood and well-being.
+Do you poison your body or do you give your cells the right nutrients so that they can continue performing the functions that keep you up and running?
 Do you eat food that is lacking in essential nutrients?
 Do you have the right diet to get in and maintain your peak physical condition?

 The ability to live in a way that gives you the power to live to the fullest is yours.
 It’s up to you to learn and apply the 3 Mandates of Extraordinary Health.

 Weight Loss Tactics

 Our diet has a tremendous impact on our physical health.
 Not only can overeating lead to weight gain, a poor diet can also cause an accumulation of toxins and cholesterol.

 Check out our other resources on weight loss, eating healthy, and optimizing your wellbeing for peak performance.